-- our ability to set a price that we believe is fair for our products; - · our ability to generate revenue and achieve or maintain profitability; and - · the availability of capital.
+- our ability to set a price that we believe is fair for our products; - our ability to generate revenue and achieve or maintain profitability; and - the availability of capital.

 Further, changes in regulatory requirements and guidance may occur and we may need to amend clinical trial protocols to reflect these changes.
 Amendments may require us to resubmit our clinical trial protocols to institutional review boards for reexamination, which may impact the costs, timing or successful completion of a clinical trial.
 In light of widely publicized events concerning the safety risk of certain drug products, regulatory authorities, members of Congress, the Governmental Accounting Office, medical professionals and the general public have raised concerns about potential drug safety issues.
 These events have resulted in the recall and withdrawal of drug products, revisions to drug labeling that further limit use of the drug products and establishment of risk management programs that may, for instance, restrict distribution of drug products or require safety surveillance and/or patient education.
 The increased attention to drug safety issues may result in a more cautious approach by the FDA to clinical trials and the drug approval process.
-Data from clinical trials may receive greater scrutiny with respect to safety, which may make the FDA or other regulatory authorities more likely to terminate or suspend clinical trials before completion or require longer or additional clinical trials that may result in substantial additional expense and a delay or failure in obtaining approval or approval for a more limited indication than originally sought.
+Data from clinical trials before completion or require longer or additional clinical trials that may result in substantial additional expense and a delay or failure in obtaining approval or approval for a more limited indication than originally sought.